Can the Kelly criterion be used on parlays?

 First devig each leg, estimate the true joint probability, account for correlation, and compare that to the offered payout.
 Then use a small fraction of Kelly, with a strict cap.

-If the parlay EV calculator shows no edge, the Kelly calculator should not be used to negotiate with reality.
+If the parlay expected value calculator shows no edge, the Kelly calculator should not be used to negotiate with reality.
 Zero is a stake size.

 Which tools and guides support this answer?